 Mark 9:9 – “until the Son of Man had risen from the dead” – The Son of Man is not God, plus God can’t die, and God resurrected Jesus from the dead.

-Mark 9:12 “the Son of Man must suffer much” God is not the Son of Man and stayed in heaven, not suffering on earth.
+Mark 9:12 “the Son of Man must suffer much”.
+God is not the Son of Man and stayed in heaven, not suffering on earth.

 Mark 9:41 – “you belong to the Messiah“.
 The Messiah is not God.

-Mark 10:33 – “the Son of Man will be delivered over”
+Mark 10:33 – “the Son of Man will be delivered over”.
+The son of Man is not God.

 Mark 10:40 – “but to sit at my right or left is not for me to grant.” – If Jesus says he doesn’t even have that much authority, then who does? – It must be his Father.